ArTemmey/react-native-android-navigation/README.md

 ##### Getting

-In Java side extras get as usual.
+On Java side, extras can be obtained as usual.
 For primitives and strings use `getBooleanExtra`, `getIntExtra`, `getDoubleExtra`, `getStringExtra`.
 For arrays and objects use `getSerializableExtra` and cast the result to `List` or `Map` respectively.
 Then if needed cast each their child to its class.